dvanderweele/DBML_SQLite/README.md

 ```

 Instead of directly executing the produced SQLite DDL, feel free to write it to a file instead so you can manually inspect or manipulate it.
 The ddl output is valid SQLite, but it is still just a Python string so you could also programmatically manipulate it or compile it further if needed.

+Given a DBML file, the `toSQLite` function converts the contents to valid SQLite.

+Parameters:
+    dbml (str): a valid string for converting to a Path object.
+Should point to a `.dbml` file containing valid DBML *or* a directory containing such files.
+Default is a period, in which case current working directory will be searched and all such files will be parsed.
+    emulation (str): specifies emulation mode for enum functionality since it is not directly supported by SQLite.
+Default is "full", and the other option is "half".

+Returns:
+    str: one valid sequence of SQLite syntax.

+There are other functions in the package, but they are intended for internal use only within the package.

 ## Writing SQLite Compatible DBML